rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 Their love and their hate and their envy have already perished, and forever they have no more share in all that is done under the sun. ^0906

-Go, eat your bread with joy, and drink your wine with a merry heart, for God has already approved what you do. ^0907
+Go, eat your bread in joy, and drink your wine with a merry heart, for God has already approved what you do. ^0907

 Let your garments be always white.
 Let not oil be lacking on your head. ^0908